 However, I believe that if you really focus on getting clear on your cause, why it matters and how social media can make a meaningful difference to your business, it can become a wonderful tool to learn, connect and to get your message out into the world.

 Social media is not an essential per se, a compelling vision and purpose for it is, and this is usually a result of being really clear about your cause, uniqueness and difference it makes.
-In my own terms this is what I refer to as the life-force of your business.
+In my own words this is what I refer to as the life-force of your business.

-“No matter how good the team or how efficient the methodology, if we’re not solving the right problem, the project fails.” –Woody Williams
+“No matter how good the team or how efficient the methodology, if we’re not solving the right problem, the project fails.”–Woody Williams